China Winter Weather TipsChina Winter Weather Tips

-From the northern Xinjiang Autonomous Region to the southern Guizhou Province, main China recently has been dominated by cold weather such as snows, sleets, freezing rains, due to continuous strikes of cold fronts from the far Siberia.
+From the northern Xinjiang Autonomous Region to the southern Guizhou Province, main China recently has been dominated by cold weather such as snows, sleets, and freezing rains, due to continuous strikes of cold fronts from far Siberia.

 Northeastern China: cold as always, winter beauty doubled

 Northeastern China (Heilongjiang province, Jilin Province, Liaoning Province) is the nation's earliest region that welcomes the winter season.
 People in this area are used to snow and the low temperatures (minus 20 centigrade on average).
 For the days in winter, they created lots of winter programs and enjoyed much of winter fun.

 Harbin, famed as Oriental Moscow, is the capital of Heilongjiang Province and the host city of the well-known Harbin International Ice and Snow Festival.
 Now the city, filled with a festive atmosphere, is an ideal place to have a winter vacation.
 Skiing, skating, and sledding could be fully enjoyed in Changchun, Shenyang, and other cities in the area.

 Central China: light snow & low temperature, warm clothes required

 Compared with previous years, cities in central China have a colder winter.
 Due to the cold fronts from the north, light snows or rains could be encountered in these cities like Xian, Taiyuan, Zhengzhou, Jinan, Wuhan, Hefei, and Nanjing, but would not affect transportation or cause any daily inconvenience in these places.
 Low temperatures would be a common thing in the near future there, so visitors should bring warm clothes with them.

 Western China: heavy snows & rains, double-check local traffic conditions